How To Create Music Using One Guitar Riff

 Let’s apply this approach to our riff.

-We will start by moving our riff to the higher octave within pattern 1 pentatonic scale, the original scale we created the riff in:
+We will start by moving our riff to the higher octave within pattern 1 pentatonic scale, the original scale in which we created the riff:

 Guitar Riff Workout Position 1